vbelis/triple_e/README.md

 entanglement_capability(GHZ4_circuit, n_params, n_shots)
 ```

-## Acknowledgements
+## Credits
+Developed by Till Muser at the Trapped Ion Quantum Information Group of ETH Zürich.
 Expressibility and entanglement capability calculation is partially based on code by Cenk Tüysüz.

 ## References